Brenvillag/final_project/README.md

 Hypothesis testing: Used ANOVA and Spearman’s correlation to explore links between certification level and energy savings.
 Findings: Higher certifications often align with greater energy savings, offering guidance for developers and policymakers.

-# ⚠️ Challenges & Solutions
+# ⚠️ Major Obstacles & Solutions
 •  No existing sustainability metrics → research and engineered new features for analysis
 •  Preparing data for SQL and Tableau → ERM , ERD, Structured tables for queries and dashboards
-•  Unclear relationships between certification levels and sustainability impact → performed statistical tests to validate correlations
+• Ensuring clarity for visualization → used dashboards to tell the stroy visually

 # 📝 Key Insights & Conclusions
 •  LEED buildings drive significant energy savings, with impacts varying by country.